Closed-Head Injury Signs and Symptoms After a Car Accident

 Physical and sensory impairments are those that have an impact on a car accident victim’s ability to move, touch, see, taste, smell, or hear.
 Since the brain controls our body’s movement and interprets sensory inputs, damage to the brain can cause significant impairments in these areas.
 Some examples of physical and sensory impairments that can result from closed-head injuries include:

 Swelling and bruising on the skull or around the face or eyes can be a sign of internal bleeding, which can potentially have serious consequences for the brain.
 Again, it isn’t necessary to experience all of these symptoms to have a closed head injury—if you are experiencing any symptoms of a possible head injury you should seek a diagnosis right away.

 2. Cognitive Impairments

 Cognitive impairments are those that negatively impact your ability to think, comprehend, remember, or problem-solve.
 Memory loss, loss of perception or judgment, difficulty communicating, and disorientation are all possible signs of a moderate or severe closed-head injury.
 If you are having trouble sleeping or staying awake after a car accident, this could be a sign of a potentially serious closed-head injury as well.

 The third category of signs and symptoms is behavioral impairments.
 Personality changes, mood swings, anxiety and depression, feeling agitated or unmotivated, and being unable to cope with your situation are all signs that you should seek treatment promptly.
 It is important to understand that while these may all affect your behavior, they are not issues that you can simply “fix.”
 They are consequences of brain trauma, and they signal the need to seek help as soon as possible.

-To get help from an experienced attorney at Colling, Gilbert, Wright & Carter, call (800) 766-1000 or request a FREE consultation online now.
+To get help from an experienced attorney at Colling Gilbert Wright, call (800) 766-1000 or request a FREE consultation online now.